John Diefenbaker: Final years and death

 Diefenbaker was embittered by his loss of the party leadership.
 Pearson announced his retirement in December 1967, and Diefenbaker forged a wary relationship of mutual respect with Pearson's successor, Pierre Trudeau.
 Trudeau called a general election for June 1968; Stanfield asked Diefenbaker to join him at a rally in Saskatoon, which Diefenbaker refused, although the two appeared at hastily arranged photo opportunities.
 Trudeau obtained the majority against Stanfield that Pearson had never been able to obtain against Diefenbaker, as the PC party lost 25 seats, 20 of them in the West.
 The former prime minister, though stating, "The Conservative Party has suffered a calamitous disaster" in a CBC interview, could not conceal his delight at Stanfield's humiliation, and especially gloated at the defeat of Camp, who made an unsuccessful attempt to enter the Commons.
 Diefenbaker was easily returned for Prince Albert.

 Although Stanfield worked to try to unify the party, Diefenbaker and his loyalists proved difficult to reconcile.
-The division in the party broke out in well-publicised dissensions, as when Diefenbaker called on Progressive Conservative MPs to break with Stanfield's position on the Official Languages bill, and nearly half the caucus voted against their leader's will or abstained.
+The division in the party broke out in well-publicized dissensions, as when Diefenbaker called on Progressive Conservative MPs to break with Stanfield's position on the Official Languages bill, and nearly half the caucus voted against their leader's will or abstained.
 In addition to his parliamentary activities, Diefenbaker travelled extensively and began work on his memoirs, which were published in three volumes between 1975 and 1977.
 Pearson died of cancer in 1972, and Diefenbaker was asked if he had kind words for his old rival.
 Diefenbaker shook his head and said only, "He shouldn't have won the Nobel Prize."